melwynt/sunnyside-agency-landing-page/README.md

 Run `npm install` locally to install all required modules.

-Run `npm start` to start the live server locally.
+Run `npm run start` to start the live server locally.

 Please give this repo a ⭐ if you found it useful!
 Thanks